By Mike Miller April 28, 2025

 The building was purchased in 1973 with community funds, a state grant, and a donation from Mrs. Dorothy Simpson, ensuring its restoration as a cultural landmark.

-The Opera House is situated at 185 W Washington St at the corner of Washington and Jefferson Streets in Monticello’s historic district.
+The Opera House is at 185 W Washington St on the corner of Washington and Jefferson Streets in Monticello’s historic district.
 Its hours vary by event.

 After 5 pm the Monticello News lot is also accessible.
 Arrive early for popular events like murder mystery dinners, as seating is limited.